 The Project is not required to have, nor does it have a shoreline management or similar plan.
-The run-of-river operations of the Project and consistent impoundment water surface elevations minimize the potential for the Project to negatively affect the shoreline.
+The run-of-river operations and limited allowable (1.3 ft) impoundment fluctuations minimize the potential for the Project to negatively affect the shoreline.